 - They have significant and productive value as tourists, enthusiasts, and photographers spend tremendous money to view bears.

 - They have become a part of legendary myths and anecdotes.

 - They have become essential for human beings in many ways, such as in First Nations services, legends, and the manufacture and sale of teddy bears.

 How Good Is The Sense Of Smell In A Black Bear?

-American black bears tend to have the ability to smell up to a distance of 20 miles and possess one of the best noses in the animal kingdom.
-They can smell about seven times better than most other animals and 21,000 times compared to human beings.
+American black bears can smell up to a distance of 20 miles and possess one of the best noses in the animal kingdom.
+They can smell about seven times better than most other animals and 21,000 times compared than human beings.

 The black bear has a keen sense of smell developed to assist them in locating food.
 Their sense of smell also helps them find a mate, track the cubs, and keep away from threats, especially male bears.
-The nose of a bear is so astute that they become aware of animals’ carcasses even against the wind.
+A bear’s nose is so astute that they become aware of animals’ carcasses even against the wind.

-They have an extraordinary sense of smell due to the part in their brain that controls the sense of smell.
-This is called the olfactory bulb.
+Black bears have an extraordinary sense of smell due to the part of their brain that controls the sense of smell, called the olfactory bulb.
 The brain of a black bear, although only 1/3rd the size of the human brain, has an olfactory bulb five times the size of humans.

-They additionally have enormously advanced nose muscles that comprise of various tiny tissues.
-A bear’s nose’s internal area is 9 inches, which is 100 times larger than the human’s receptor.
+They also have enormously advanced nose muscles that comprise various tiny tissues.
+A bear’s nose’s internal area is 9 inches, 100 times larger than the human’s receptor.